microsoft/terraform-provider-azuredevops/website/docs/d/data_project.html.markdown

 The following attributes are exported:

-`project_name` - The name of the referenced project `description` - The description of the referenced project `visibility` - The visibility of the referenced project `version_control` - The version control of the referenced project
+`name` - The name of the referenced project `description` - The description of the referenced project `visibility` - The visibility of the referenced project `version_control` - The version control of the referenced project